 - Ensure the functionality of the product suits the stage of training your baby to wean off bottle-feeding.

 - Ensure that the product is made with BPA free plastic parts.

-- Consider leak-proof ones if you intend to use for the convenience of storage and travelling or are fussy about messiness created from accidental spills during usage.
+- Consider leak-proof ones if you intend to use them for the convenience of storage and travelling or are fussy about messiness created from accidental spills during usage.

 Sippy/ training cups may have a few deep and hidden corners, which need careful cleaning to avoid any growth of mould or bacteria.
 Use baby accessories cleansers which are mild and gentle and use brushes to reach the inside corners to give them a thorough cleaning.